Therapist Los Angeles

 I strive to make therapy with me a place where you do not need to hide parts of yourself you have needed to survive.
 You are safe to show up fully, and we’ll navigate the healing process together.

-I specialize in helping First Gen Adults throughout California heal anxiety, people pleasing, toxic relationships, and identity through Awareness and Nervous System Regulation.
+• I specialize in helping Adults throughout California heal anxiety, people pleasing, toxic relationships, and identity through Awareness and Nervous System Regulation.
 Through understanding your anxiety and incorporating embodiment into your daily life, learning to regulate your nervous system, calm your racing thoughts, and build emotional resilience.

-Why I Became a Marriage and Family Therapist in Los Angeles
+Why I Became a Therapist in Los Angeles

 My experiences as a first Gen Latinx eldest child shaped my path of becoming a therapist due to a deep desire of wanting to get to know the real me.
 I often felt I had to be strong, self-sufficient, and emotionally “together” to prove my worth, even at the cost of my own needs.